pavanvarma5758/k8sproject/README.md

-NGINX on Kubernetes: Deployment and Helm Chart
+### NGINX on Kubernetes: Deployment and Helm Chart

 This repository provides resources for deploying an NGINX web server on a Kubernetes cluster.
 You can choose between deploying directly with Kubernetes manifests or using a Helm chart.

-Supported options:

-Kubernetes deployment
-Helm chart deployment
-Port forwarding for local access
-Deployment customization via values.yaml
-Requirements

 A running Kubernetes cluster
 kubectl installed and configured